 Some Results from CDER Innovation Challenges

 After running over a dozen time-limited innovation crowdsourcing challenges and receiving over 400 ideas, the team at CDER has experienced significant success.
 They’ve innovated processes and have saved contractor dollars by providing ideas directly to senior management.
-They’ve used innovation to deal with change management, and have generally improved employee engagement through innovation initiatives.
+They’ve used innovation to deal with change management.
+And also have generally improved employee engagement through innovation initiatives.

 The group has achieved astounding participation rates of up to 80 percent through offering incentives, which is particularly challenging for government entities.
 Rewards of one or more hours of paid time off have worked well as incentives and have been easy and cost-effective to implement.
 You can find out more by listening to the podcast and downloading the FDA innovation strategy case study.